-Mateo supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh, Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Mateo supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Kazakh, Serbian (Latin), Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 Linotype Mateo font is part of the Take Type Library, which features the winners of Linotype's International Digital Type Design Contest from 1994 to 1997.
 Jürgen Ellenberger included three styles in his font, roman, bold and outline.
 The characters of Mateo consist exclusively of lines, giving the font an extremely angular look.
 However, Mateo font retains a certain handwritten style somewhat reminiscent of the graffiti left on wooden grade school desks by previous classes.
 The bold and outline styles have emphasized stroke contrasts but keep the angular, consciously irregular look.
 The roman style is best for smaller texts and the bold and outlines styles for headlines.